If you’re a commercial property owner, there’s money to be made on your roof, in your parking lot and on underutilized

 In solar tenancy, the commercial property owner is paid for the use of the square footage occupied by a solar system.
 The property owner doesn’t own the system or use the power generated by the system.

 Financing is arranged by the solar provider when the commercial property owner agrees to do no harm to the system over the length of the lease term, and in return receives site lease payments.
 No payments or expenses are required of the host/property owner.

 The most common solar tenancy agreement is 20 years in duration.
 Installation and maintenance is handled by the solar provider without disruption to your business or current tenant portfolio.

 The time is right for solar tenants

 But there is one catch!
 SMART is designed to reward first movers—so the incentives decline as more solar projects are developed.
-Savvy property owners are using this summer to investigate or re-evaluate solar so that they are prepared for SMART’s opening date in late summer or early fall 2018.
+Savvy property owners are working with solar providers to investigate or re-evaluate solar so that they can apply to SMART sooner, rather than later.